gazally/indigo-chatbot/README.md

 It's kind of disconcerting how fast replies arrive.
 Perhaps a typing delay simulator would help.

-By the time a message gets to the chatbot engine, all the chatbot knows about who it is from is the device number plus the three Sender Info fields.
-Adding a field for the sender's real name would be useful for logging and script logic.

-Import all Indigo variable names, device names, action group names, etc... into variables for chatbot scripts to use.

 Better tokenizing of numbers and numeric expressions.

 Let scripts supply a list of substitutions to be made in the tokenizer, instead of or in addition to a substitute function.

 Parsing of time expressions.
 "Turn off the basement lights in an hour" and "Turn off the basement lights at 3:30" should be handled by the same rule.

 Could define an exception that rules could raise if they look at the match dictionary and decide it doesn't make sense, and then the engine would search for the next rule that matches.
-If I do this, I'm going to call the exception Punt.

 Add wildcard syntax to match anything except a list of supplied words.
-For example: "I *~3!(hate|not) cookies"
+For example: "i *~3!(hate|not) cookies"

 Make case-sensitive matching an option?

+Maybe look for __init__.py in the scripts directory and import it as one module if found.
+This would let script writers control their import order.

 ### What are some known issues